analysis-tools-dev/website-next/data/blog/bugprove.md

 I could not test the PRIS engine, because it requires a binary to analyze and the image did not contain any binaries.

-## Summary
+## Verdict

 That sums up my experience with Bugprove.
-Here is a quick summary:
+Here is a quick summary of the pros and cons:

 ### Pros